 This is just a small example of her Humanitarian Photography work from her travels.
 Aren't they beautiful?
 I am a HUGE admirer of her work and her Humanitarian efforts.

 She is equally as talented in the kitchen as she is a photographer; and she was kind enough to share her family's meatball and marinara recipe with me to share with you!!!
 It was taught to her by her very sweet and charming mother-in-law.

-She adds the cooked onion, garlic, and mushrooms to a can of whole tomatoes in a Vitamix 5200 Series Blender, Black (I love my Vitamix.
-I can’t live without it.) and pulses until the vegetables are of fine pieces.
+- Next, add the cooked onion, garlic, and mushrooms to a can of whole tomatoes in a Vitamix 5200 Series Blender, Black

-This, along with some seasonings will go into a large stock pan to create sauce.
+- This, along with some seasonings will go into a large stock pan to create the sauce.
 You begin cooking it on low while you make the meatballs.